 Like many engineers who move into management, I had absolutely no ‘practice’, ‘training’ or ‘mentorship’.
 My management qualifications were mostly that I got annoyed with inefficient process and then tried to fix them (often causing bigger problems).
 However, I did get a little advice in my first 3-4 years of managing.
 The number one item was ‘make sure people don’t quit’ and later, that I should ‘drop the ball more’.
 Though far from actual management training, they were surprisingly helpful at the time.

 To augment those nuggets of wisdom, I tried to read few great books.
 But, the knowledge didn’t stick.
-I imagined managing as this very deliberate set of planned actions.
+I imagined 'managing' as this very deliberate set of planned actions to evolve your team.
 However, at a high growth company like Cityblock (in year 2, the team grew 700%), I simply didn't have the time or energy to consult a variety of materials, internalize the lessons and then put the lessons into practice.
 Sage advice came from trusted peers and friends.

-This is a set of lessons learned through that process.
-I’ve broken these lessons into three general categories (they are links to full posts):
+This is a set of lessons learned that I've broken into three general categories (Note: they are links to full posts):

 Small things to remember